-If the estimator is a constant, $\hat{\theta} = c$, then the bias is $b = c - \theta$ and the minimum variance is 0, which is not a very interesting bound since the variance of a constant is always 0.
+If the estimator is a constant, $\hat{\theta} = c$ , then the bias is $b = c - \theta$ and the minimum variance is 0, which is not a very interesting bound since the variance of a constant is always 0.

 The inequality (8.26) is usually known as the Rao-Cramér inequality or the Frechet inequality.
-It was discovered independently by a number of people including Rao,32 Cramér,14 and Frechet.
-The first were Aitken and Silverstone.33 Although we have assumed that the range of X is independent of θ and that we could interchange the order of differentiation and integration, the result (8.26) can be obtained with somewhat more general assumptions.10 the diagonal element of the inverse of the information matrix.
+It was discovered independently by a number of people including Rao, Cramér, and Frechet.
+The first were Aitken and Silverstone.
+Although we have assumed that the range of X is independent of $\theta$ and that we could interchange the order of differentiation and integration, the result (8.26) can be obtained with somewhat more general assumptions.

 In general, we prefer unbiased estimators.
-In that case the inequality reduces to $\sigma^2(\hat{\theta}) \geq 1/I(\theta)$.
-This is also the case if the bias of the estimator does not depend on the true value of θ .
-For more than one parameter this result generalizes to
+In that case the inequality reduces to $\sigma^2(\hat{\theta}) \geq 1/I(\theta)$ .
+This is also the case if the bias of the estimator does not depend on the true value of $\theta$ .
+For more than one parameter this result generalizes to the diagonal element of the inverse of the information matrix.